jacobflaxman1/jacobflaxman1/README.md

 Hi, I’m Jacob Flaxman
 👀 I am interested in embedded systems and full-stack development 🌱 I’m a software developer intern at ResMed.
-🎓 I am working towards a bachelors in Computer Engineering at SDSU
+🎓 I have bachelors in Computer Engineering from SDSU.